 Marketing decisionmakers for Mondelez?
 Find out more from the Account Assignments database

 Advertising expenditure for Mondelez?
-See ranking of Declared advertising Costs
+See ranking of Declared Advertising Costs

 Who are the competitors of Mondelez?
-In cookies, the main US competitors to Mondelez are Keebler (becoming a unit of Ferrero), Pepperidge Farm (Campbell's), Lofthouse and Little Debbie.
+In cookies, the main US competitors to Mondelez are Keebler (now a unit of Ferrero), Pepperidge Farm (Campbell's), Lofthouse and Little Debbie.
 In Europe, Mondelez competitors include McVitie's and Bahlsen.
 Main confectionery rivals include Mars, Hershey and Nestle.
 See Food Sector and Confectionery Sector for other companies

 Account assignments & selected contact information

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 See also